Global high-mix volume high-speed PCBA manufacturer

 Furthermore, the choice between leaded and lead-free components affects costs.
 Due to environmental regulations, lead-free components are preferred in many applications, but they tend to be slightly more expensive.
 However, this cost difference is usually justified by the long-term benefits of compliance and reduced environmental impact.

-The materials that go into making your board can affect both its conductive properties and capacity to release heat when soldering is done.
+The materials that go into making your board can affect both its conductive properties and its capacity to release heat when soldering is done.
 Your board's electrical conductivity may vary depending on the thickness of the copper used in it.

 For all general uses, standard FR4 or materials comparable to it are appropriate.
 Better conductor pathways between components and faster signal rates are prerequisites for today's high-speed digital systems.